rundeck/docs/docs/manual/project-settings.md

 See [Node Sources](/administration/projects/resource-model-sources/) for more details.

+## Node Enhancers

+Take advantage of the node enhancers that Rundeck offers by adding them to your nodes.
+See [Node Enhancers](/manual/node-enhancers.md) for more details.

 ## Access Control
 Control access to the project with [ACL Policy GUI](/administration/security/acl-policy-editor.html) (Enterprise) or [Access Control Policy](/administration/security/authorization.html) files.